 Over on the airways, Yolanda presents Saturday afternoons on Jazz FM and has also covered Trevor Nelson’s Rhythm Nation and Vanessa Feltz’s Early Breakfast on BBC Radio 2.
 She is also regular guest presenter on Radio 4’s Loose Ends and has presented documentaries for the station.
 You can even hear her on board British Airways flights as the host of their Gospel Show and Inflight Live Sessions where she hosts a mix of interviews and live performances.
-You may have also spotted her flexing her general knowledge muscles on such shows as Richard Osman’s House of Games, Mastermind and Gareth Malone’s All Star Music Quiz.
+You may have also spotted her flexing her general knowledge muscles on such shows as University Challenge, The Hit List, Richard Osman’s House of Games, Mastermind, Pointless and Gareth Malone’s All Star Music Quiz.
+She even got to indulge her other passion of driving fast cars on Celebrity Antiques Road Trip scouring the country for hidden treasures.

 Her first album April Showers, May Flowers won her two consecutive MOBO awards for “Best Jazz” as well as an Urban Music Award.
 Her second album Love, Politics, War was released in 2017 and saw her mixing reggae, jazz and soul to creature a hugely unique and sumptuous sound.

 A champion for the importance of music education, YolanDa is chair of Youth Music as well as a patron of the Mayor of London’s Fund for Young Musicians.
 She champions music for children in challenging circumstances and strives to bring music education to wider audiences in a fun and accessible way working closely on separate endeavours with BBC Education and the London Philharmonic Orchestra to bring live shows and online musical streaming content for schools.
 She also hosts the Offstage podcast for the LPO.